-COP30 Deal Under Threat as Nations Clash over Fossil Fuels
+COP30 Deal Under Threat as Nations Clash Over Fossil Fuels

 Colombia's Environment Minister Irene Velez Torres on Friday said COP30 "cannot end" without a fossil fuel roadmap.

-"We have the moral responsibility to echo the people's demands for climate justice and for the elimination of fossil fuels," she said.

-Consensus is needed among the nearly 200 nations at the UN climate talks to land an agreement.
+Consensus is needed among the nearly 200 nations to land an agreement at the UN climate conference, which this year is taking place without the United States as President Donald Trump shunned the event.

-NGOs also rejected the draft deal, with Greenpeace urging nations to send it back to the Brazilian chair for revisions.

-"Hopes were raised by initial proposals for roadmaps both to end deforestation and fossil fuels... but these roadmaps have disappeared," said Greenpeace climate politics expert Tracy Carty.
+The head of COP30, Brazilian diplomat Andre Correa do Lago, said those who doubt that cooperation is the best way forward for climate change "are going to be absolutely delighted to see that we cannot reach an agreement between us."

+The conference, which was disrupted for several hours by a fire at the site on Thursday, is supposed to end on Friday evening, but UN climate summits often run into overtime.

 - Money fight -

+The push for a phaseout of oil, gas and coal -- the main drivers of global warming -- grew out of frustration over a lack of follow-through on the COP28 agreement in Dubai in 2023 to transition away from fossil fuels.

-Divisions remain not just over fossil fuels but trade measures and finance for poorer nations to adapt to climate change and move to a low-carbon future.
+Divisions remain not just over fossil fuels but trade measures and finance for poorer nations to adapt to the impacts of climate change, such as floods and droughts, and move to a low-carbon future.

-"The lack of finance from richer nations... remains an ongoing obstacle in these final days to securing bold and fair outcomes," Rachel Cleetus, senior policy director at the Union of Concerned Scientists, told AFP.
+The rejected draft said there was a need for a "manyfold increase" in financial support for developing countries.
+It also called for "efforts to triple adaptation finance" by 2030 compared to 2025 levels.

+"The EU is stuck with a much earlier tripling of adaptation finance than they're comfortable with and in exchange they got nothing.
+No transition away from fossil fuels," said Jake Schmidt, senior strategic director at the Natural Resources Defense Council, an advocacy group.

 Hoekstra said the EU was "willing to be ambitious on adaptation" but that "any language on finance should squarely be within the commitment reached last year" at COP29 in Baku, where developed nations agreed to provide $300 billion in annual climate finance by 2035.